JulienRo7/Test-Repository/README.md

-# hello-world
+# Test-Repository
-This is my first test repository on Git Hub

-With this repository I discover the basics of Git Hub and maybe a few things about Git in general.
+This repository will be used as test repository to experiment things before they go bad on a real project.
+Because sometimes, you know, computers and humans do not go together well.

+I hope people don't mind about this :)